vanioinformatika/node-npmrc-auth-token-retriever/README.md

 if (token) {
     // Do something with token
 } else {
-    // Token for given repository not found in .npmrc file }
+    // Token not found in .npmrc file
+}
 ```